GonzaloGDV/form/README.md

 ## About

 <p align="justify">
-The project consists in a form that allows you to complete it and store your data in Firebase DB.
-It also allows visitors retrieve previous answers.
+The project consists in a form that allows you to complete it and store its data in Firebase DB.
+It also allows visitors to retrieve previous answers.
 </p>

 ## Project Objectives

 - Succeed at Greydive Challenge.
+- Refresh concepts previously learn and apply new ones.

 ## Stack of Technologies